-ICA Maxi Lindhagen in Sweden sees several advantages of electronic shelf labels.
-The store saves a lot of time by automatic price updates, so the investment pays off quickly.
-Not least, technology improves the customer experience of the store and the retailer can trust that prices are always accurate and reliable.
+When ICA Maxi Lindhagen, a large supermarket located in Stockholm, implemented Pricer’s electronic shelf labeling (ESL) solution in its store, the results were immediate.
+The store now saves a lot of time with automatic price updates, so the investment paid off quickly.
+Further, the technology improves the customer experience since the retailer can trust that prices are always accurate and reliable.

 “We have from 50 to 1000 price changes a week in our departments, this week we have, for example, 940 goods with a new price.
 In the past, it took an hour at least, but usually we spent a lot of hours changing prices.
 Since we introduced Pricer’s electronic pricing, we save a lot of time.”, says Fredrik Nybäck, ICA Maxi Lindhagen.

-Paper consumption decreases and problems with inconvenient printers are history.
-But even more important is that the risk of incorrect pricing completely disappears, something that could annoy both the customers and employees because of a mismatch between the price at checkout and on the shelf.
+With ESL, paper consumption and problems with inconvenient printers are a thing of the past.
+More importantly, the risk of inaccurate pricing completely disappears, eliminating annoyed customers and employees due to a mismatch between the price at checkout and on the shelf.

-“We have something we call 25ers.
+“We have something we call ‘25ers.’
 This means that the customer will get back 25 SEK if the price does not match, regardless of what the item costs.
-Now the cases of 25ers have significantly decreased because the electronic system is completely consistent and the checkout and the electronic pricing labels are in sync,” says Fredrik Nybäck.
+Now, new cases of 25ers have significantly decreased because the electronic system is consistent and the checkout prices and electronic pricing labels are in sync,” says Nybäck.

 This brings greater value over time as customers gain increased confidence in the store.

 “Now, prices are pretty much always correct.
 This gives customers greater confidence in the store overall.
-Cases of incorrect pricing makes customers increasingly suspicious of the store as a whole and will make them leave with a bitter aftertaste,” says Oskar Mollberg.
+Incorrect pricing makes customers increasingly suspicious of the store as a whole and will make them leave with a bitter aftertaste,” says Mollberg.

-It is also possible to do pricing in innovative ways that have not been possible previously.
-Special prices and promotions can be signaled by a flashing light on the price tags.
+ESL also offers innovative ways to price goods and address specials and promotions, which can be signaled by a flashing light on the shelf price tags.

 “This is something we’re studying and experimenting with right now.
 We have more opportunities to make frequent and faster price changes without additional work.
-The technology offers brand new opportunities while allowing us to compare our own with competitors’ prices”, says Fredrik Nybäck.
+The technology offers brand-new opportunities, and allows us to compare our prices with our competitors,” says Nybäck.

-The technology behind the electronic shelf labels is constantly evolving and today there are several features that add value for customers and retailers.
-So, what is required for the stores to be completely paperless?
+The technology behind ESL is constantly evolving, and today there are several features that add value for customers and retailers.
+So, what is required for stores to become completely paperless?

 “Today we still work with paper tags when we want larger formats.
 But as soon as the larger electronic price labels come down in price, we will become completely digital.
 The electronic shelf labels show what potential the technology has for both customers and retailers.
 I see it as if we are only at the beginning of our digital journey”, Fredrik Nybäck concludes.